septentrio-gnss/SbfMixer/tutorial.md

 struct.error: required argument is not an integer
 ```
 This means you have probably modified a message with a value of a different type than the original one, so the block cannot be re-encoded.
-For this, make sure that the type in your inject node is correct, most often, an integer or a float.
+For this, make sure that the type in your inject node is correct, most often, an integer or a float, but set by default to string by Node-RED.

 ## Connect SbfMixer to another output (Autopilot, base station)

+### Connect SbfMixer to a Autopilot
 You can use SbfMixer as middleware between your receiver and another application (Autopilot, Base station, software, etc...).

 ![Setup Septentrio receiver 2 computers](img/setup1.png)